-There are twelve (12) boat ramps operated by USACE at Somerville Lake and a marina with boat ramp operated by a private sublease that provides recreational access to the lake.
+There are four (4) boat ramps operated by USACE at Somerville Lake with the remaining eight (8) being operated within the lease areas.
+A marina with boat ramp operated by a private sublease that provides recreational access to the lake.
 These have varying hours of operation and have a fee associated with their use.
 Ramps may be closed on occasions such as flooding or other damage.
 The maps in Appendix A of this Plan indicate the location of these ramps.
 Currently, there are no plans to expand or add additional boat ramps at Somerville Lake.
 Management will continue to maintain and improve facilities as time and funding permits.